-- ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, focusing on the contaminants, Total Suspended Particulates, PM2.5, PM10, SOx and NOx; - current ambient noise levels at both sites and within the local area, including the results of a baseline ambient noise survey.
-Information on typical sound sources, geographic extent and temporal variations will be included; and - existing ambient light levels at the project site and at any other areas where project activities could have an effect on light levels.
-The EIS should describe night-time illumination levels during different weather conditions and seasons; - historical records of total precipitation (rain and snow), mean, max and min temperatures.
+- Ambient air quality in the project areas including the following contaminants: Total Suspended Particulates, PM2.5, PM10, SOx and NOx; - Current ambient noise levels at the project site and within the local area, including information on typical sound sources, geographic extent and temporal variations; and - Existing ambient light levels at the project site and at any other areas where project activities could have an effect on light levels. - Historical records of total precipitation (rain and snow), mean, max and min temperatures;

-Terrestrial Environment - Geology and Geochemistry
+Terrestrial Environment-Geology and Geochemistry

-- a discussion of the soils, surficial sediments, potash-bearing layers, bedrock and host geology of the deposit which includes geological maps of appropriate scale and crosssections.
-Where appropriate, the following geologic parameters will be included: - representative lithologic descriptions including: age, colour, grain size, porosity, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of bedrock and other units; - o spatial distribution and thickness of lithologic units and potash-bearing layers; - structural fabric (e.g., fractures, faults, foliation and lineation) and structural relationships; - type and grade of metamorphism; and - regional geologic framework including tectonic belt, terrane, regional metamorphism and structure. - a delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
-This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area. - geomorphology and topography of areas proposed for construction of major project components and earthworks, - bedrock lithology, morphology, geomorphology and soils where earthworks are proposed;

-- a discussion of geological hazards that exist in the project area: - o history of seismic activity in the area; and - o isostatic rise or subsidence; - suitability of topsoil and overburden for use in the re-vegetation of surface-disturbed areas; - sites of paleontological or palaeobotanical significance. - a characterization of the geochemical composition of expected mine materials such as potash, tailings, overburden and potential construction material, which should include: - o mineralogy; - o elemental composition of lithologies in study area (major and trace elements);
+- A discussion of the bedrock and geology of the area, including geological maps of appropriate scale and cross-sections.
+Where appropriate, the following geologic parameters will be included: - Spatial distribution and thickness of lithologic units; - Alteration styles, mineralogy, bulk chemistry, occurrence and intensity of bedrock units; - Structural fabric (e.g., fractures, faults, foliation and lineation) and structural relationships; - A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
+This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area. - Geomorphology and topography of areas proposed for construction of major project components, - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A discussion of geological hazards that exist in the project area: - History of seismic activity in the area; - Isostatic rise or subsidence; and - Landslides (including rockslides). - Sites of paleontological or palaeobotanical significance. - A characterization of the geochemical composition of expected spoil disposal materials such as waste rock, overburden and potential construction material, which should include: - Mineralogy; - Elemental composition of lithologies in study area (major and trace elements); - Potential for acid generation, neutralization and contaminated neutral drainage